chandlerc/blog/content/slides/2026-ndc-toronto-carbon-update/graduation.md

 ---

-## We hope you'll stick with us on the road to graduation
+## Stay with us as we move towards graduation

-## And that you'll try Carbon out and help with evaluation {.fragment}
+## Try Carbon out and help with evaluation {.fragment}

 ---